College Kumar (2020 film)

 College Kumar is a 2020 Indian comedy film written and directed by Hari Santhosh.
-A remake of director's own 2017 Kannada film of the same name, it was simultaneously shot in Tamil and Telugu languages, with Prabhu starring in Tamil and Rajendra Prasad replacing him in Telugu.
+A remake of his 2017 Kannada film of the same name, it was simultaneously shot in Telugu and Tamil languages, with Rajendra Prasad starring in Telugu and Prabhu in Tamil.
 Rahul Vijay, Priya Vadlamani and Madhoo co-star in both versions.
 College Kumar was released on 6 March 2020 in both languages.